JanKBohrer/ProgramMasterthesis/README.md

 # ProgramMasterthesis
-Simulation program for cloud microphysics using Lagrangian (discrete) particle methods The program was presented in the Masterthesis of Jan Kai Bohrer (2019) and represents the state at date of submission.
+Simulation program for cloud microphysics using Lagrangian (discrete) particle methods The program was presented in the Masterthesis of Jan Kai Bohrer, submitted to the Faculty of Physics, University Freiburg.
+This repository represents the program's state at date of submission and will not be changed.
-This repository will not be changed and remain in the submission state.